SemanticMediaWiki/SemanticScribunto/README.md

 ## Requirements

-- PHP 5.5 or later
+- PHP 5.6 or later
 - MediaWiki 1.27 or later
 - [Semantic MediaWiki][smw] 2.4 or later

 ## Installation

-The recommended way to install Semantic Scribunto is by using [Composer][composer] with an entry in MediaWiki's "composer.json" or preferably "composer.local.json" file:
+The recommended way to install Semantic Scribunto is by using [Composer][composer].

+1. Installing the sources via composer can be done in one of two ways:
+    - Either execute from your MediaWiki installation directory:
+   `composer require mediawiki/semantic-scribunto:~1.2`
+    - (recommended) Or add an entry to MediaWiki's "composer.json" or preferably "composer.local.json" file.
+    Afterwards run `composer update --no-dev`.
 ```json
 {
 	"require": {